 Criminal Trespass Penalties in New York:

-• Criminal Trespass in the Third Degree (Class B Misdemeanor): Up to 3 months in jail; occurs in a dwelling or under certain other conditions.
+- Criminal Trespass in the Third Degree (Class B Misdemeanor): Up to 3 months in jail; covers fenced/enclosed property, specified school/public-housing circumstances, or posted railroad zones.

-• Criminal Trespass in the Second Degree (Class A Misdemeanor): Up to 1 year in jail; involves a fenced or enclosed property.
+- Criminal Trespass in the Second Degree (Class A Misdemeanor): Up to 364 days in jail; this offense applies to entering or remaining unlawfully in a dwelling (and to a specific sex-offender/school scenario).

 Burglary Penalties in New York: